Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Schedule Analysis

-- On November 24 against the Kansas Jayhawks, who rank inside the top 100 (No. 51) in our computer rankings, the Hokies claimed their signature win of the season, a 59-58 victory at a neutral site.
+- The Hokies beat the Kansas Jayhawks (No. 51-ranked in our computer rankings) in a 59-58 win on November 24 -- their signature victory of the season.

-- The Hokies have tied for the 45th-most Quadrant 3 wins in the nation (three).
+- The Hokies have three wins versus Quadrant 3 teams, tied for the 46th-most in the nation.

-- Virginia Tech has seven wins versus Quadrant 4 teams, tied for the 15th-most in Division 1.
+- Virginia Tech has seven wins against Quadrant 4 teams, tied for the 15th-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!